Home

 Key Takeaways

-• ๐Ÿง Claims about ice pops being called a different name persist without evidence.
+• ๐Ÿง Claims about ice pops being called by a different name continue to reflect collective confusion.